Skip to content

 Tower -> Ground Once clear of the active Rwy.
 Tower may taxi aircraft vacating via A4 to A4 Hold 1 without coordination.

-Approach -> Tower Once established on an instrument final, or overhead the IAF if on an RNP approach.
+Approach -> Tower Once established on an ILS approach, or at the IAF on an RNP approach

 Control Positions